 We invite you to join us for the fun and challenge of becoming a certificated pilot.
 We are a government sanctioned FAA Part 141 training facility with nine nicely equipped aircraft and a full staff of talented and professional flight instructors.
 East Hill Flying Club is not only a great place to learn to fly, but it also provides club members access to nine different aircraft at a fraction of the cost of ownership, and the lowest rental rates in the state.
 Members who are properly checked out can rent our planes for business or pleasure trips.
 You will be automatically fully insured up to $1,000,000.
 (No need for hull insurance.)
 Contact us today to learn more, or stop by the club at the Airport, at 62 Brown Road, Ithaca.
 Once you are training or after your have gotten your license, you can learn from other pilots and participate in the East Hill Flying Club.
 With more than 100 active members, there are always events and opportunities to immerse yourself into the aviation world.
 Weekend lunch trips to airports around the region, hangar BBQs, and many other local activities.
 The club also heads out to "Oshkosh" each summer for the largest aviation event in the world.
 At East Hill there are always both interesting and fun activities related to flying.
 Check the Events calendar to see what is coming up next.

-We leverage the Jeppessen Training Program which is FAA Part 141 Certified.
+We follow the FAA Part 141 Certified Jeppesen Training Program.
 This means it is a structured program with multiple stages of learning and checkpoints to progress to the next stage.
 You spend time with an instructor on the ground, learning about flying, weather, navigation, and communications.
 In parallel you are also spending one to two hours per lesson in the air applying what you learned on the ground.
 For a Private Pilot Certificate you must be 17 years of age and you will need to log at least 40 hours of flight training consisting of instructed flight, solo flight, and cross country solo flights.
-However, the national average for obtaining a Private Pilot Certificate is 72 hours of logged flight time, which is a more reasonable estimate.
+Those numbers however are minimums.
+The national average for obtaining a Private Pilot Certificate is 72 hours of logged flight time, which is a more reasonable estimate.
 It is possible to get your certificate in several months, and this is dependent on weather and your availability.
-When you have completed the Jeppessen Program and have passed the written, oral, and flight checkpoints, you can then take the FAA written test through our LaserGrade system, and the oral and practical (flight) exams with an FAA examiner.
+When you have completed the Jeppesen Program and have passed the written, oral, and flight stage checks, you can then take the FAA written test through our PSI system, and the oral and practical (flight) exams with an FAA examiner.
 When successfully completed, you are a certificated private pilot, and can begin flying club planes for personal or business purposes.